kaiko-ai/eva/README.md

 ## Quick Start

-We define two types of fit: **online** and **offline**.
+We define two types of training: **online** and **offline**.
 Online fit involves using the backbone (also known as FM) to perform forward passes during the fitting process.
-In contrast, offline fit entails first generating embeddings from the backbone and then fitting the model using these embeddings.
+In contrast, offline fit entails first generating embeddings from the backbone and then fitting the model using these embeddings, resulting in a faster evaluation.

+Here are some examples to get you started:

 - Performs a downstream offline **classification** evaluation of `DINO ViT-S/16` on the `BACH` dataset with linear probing by first inferring the embeddings